 In addition to its main theme « Thermal Energy & industrial issues », the congress will cover topics such as heat and mass transfer and fluid mechanics, energy efficiency and renewable energies in the building, industry and process, thermal systems and combustion.
 Moreover, thermal characterization of materials, materials for energy, and thermal measurement techniques are dealt with.
 Environmentally friendly thermal systems are also in the scope of the congress.

-Authors should choose one of these templates according to the kind of their paper: Template 1 is for short papers (no more than 3 pages) to be published in the congress proceedings while template 2 should be used for long papers that will be considered for publication in a special issue of Applied Journal of Environmental and Engineering Science (AJEES).
+Authors should choose one of these templates according to the kind of their paper: Template 1 is for short papers (no more than 3 pages) to be published in the congress proceedings while template 2 should be used for long papers that will be considered for indexed Journal and or Conference Proceedings.

 Urban climate change resilience : in the quest of a theory for adaptive change.